AET-DevOps25/team-releaserangers/README.md

 ### GenAI Service Tests

+For the GenAI service tests, please refer to the [GenAI Service Testing Guide](docs/genai_service_testing.md).
+This guide provides detailed instructions on how to set up and run tests for this service.

 ---

-## Code Quality: SpotBugs & Checkstyle & pnpm Audit
+## Code Quality: SpotBugs & Checkstyle & pnpm Audit & Pre-commit Hook

 ### How to Run SpotBugs and Checkstyle